 Heydebrand also suggests reaching out to your moving company for extra assistance.
 “If you want help or feel overwhelmed by packing, just call the movers and let them know in advance,” he says.
 “They can bring extra guys or extra materials to ensure there are no last-minute surprises.”

-Free Bonus: 10 packing tips that make moving so much easier.
+Free Bonus: 10 packing tips that make moving so much easier

-The Problem: Your stuff requires special packaging.
+Problem 3: Your stuff requires special packaging.

 “People often forget that some of their items need special care,” says Nimrod Sheinberg, Sales Manager for Oz Moving & Storage in New York City.
 Things like flat-screen TVs, art, mirrors, dishes, computer monitors, lamps, chandeliers, and certain pieces of furniture require extra time and attention.
 “Most of these items need to be disassembled prior to being moved, [while] others need specific packing instruction, like antiques that need crates and extreme care to prevent damage,” Sheinberg explains.